IfrahIdrees/DGR-POMDP/newEngine/Algorithm Implementation.md

  - For safety consideration, some state should be attached with time property.
 If this state last for some time, should create alert.
 For example, heating should not be longer than 10 min.
  - The definition of p(s_t | s_t-1, a_t), currently it is 1.  how to define this????????
 Need to think about this seriously.
  - state 闭环检测（begin from what, should come back to what）

+##January 24
+ -fix bug in ~/newengine/ExplaSet.py, realmyDFS, va updating. should using insert and pop to guarantee the sequence, rather than using "append" and "remove".
+ -**change knowledge base** operator: state changes in effect must exist in operator precondition, change "use_soap" -fix bug in ~/newengine/State.py, get_ps_actANDs, precondition and effect checking, need to firstly checking if the attribute exist in the list.
+ -fix bug in ~/newengine/Explanation.py, generate_task_hint, the second part, each time create a new taskhint instance, need to call reset() function to reset prompt_task.
+ -notification is not needed, but each time I need all the informatino of all sensors.